- Disability 101

 How to Ensure A Welcoming Lexicon and Inclusive Storytelling

 The use of certain words or phrases can express bias either intentionally or unintentionally.
 The National Center on Disability and Journalism (NCDJ) provides the industry’s only disability language style guide.
 The guide is intended for journalists, communication professionals and members of the general public who are seeking the appropriate and accurate language to use when writing or talking about people living with disabilities.
 The guide covers general terms and words on physical disabilities, hearing and visual impairments, mental and cognitive disabilities and seizure disorders.
 Beyond specific language, learn from The Divas With Disabilities Project on how to ensure your storytelling is inclusive of people with disabilities, while avoiding inspiration porn.

-How to Ensure Accessible Websites, Social Media and Inclusive Photos
+How to Ensure Accessible Websites and Social Media

 Premium Skills Workshop in Social Media Accessibility

 Social media platforms raise some access issues for individuals with disabilities.
 Although accessibility on social media sites is limited in a lot of ways, some features do exist in each platform.
 Enjoy a hands-on presentation in best practices for Twitter, Facebook, Instagram and LinkedIn.
 The webinar was extremely interactive.
 Prepare materials, including text and images, to post and follow-along with a content expert as you share your materials in the most accessible way for all.